RomainNicolaon/GroupA_Dubail_Project/Alpha Report.md

 A feature was added to complete the app: a donwload button if the customer wants to save it, and also a way of starting a new jewel from the beginning.
 ## 5. Improvement
 Some improvements are possible, especially on optimisation where some efforts are made on making ergonomic features and an attractive interface.
-We can also add a way of modeling the jewels shape which would open more the possibilities for the customers.
+We can also add a way of modeling the jewels shape which would open more possibilities for the customers.
 ## 6. Conclusion
 Despite some trouble especially on framework choices and using effectively THREE.JS technology, the rendering of the project is really user friendly, we learned  a lot with for example: Angular framework, THREE.JS and web developing in general.
-It was interesting and very usefull to manage the Beta groupe.
+It was interesting and very useful to manage the Beta groupe.